 1. Only a Court Can Decide that Someone is Not Competent to Vote n election official, poll worker, or service provider cannot make decisions about whether a person is competent to vote.
-In virtually every state with a voter competency requirement, a court must make the determination that a person does not meet the requirement.56 Even state laws disenfranchising "idiots" and "insane" people have
+In virtually every state with a voter competency requirement, a court must make the determination that a person does not meet the requirement.
+Even state laws disenfranchising "idiots" and "insane" people have been read to require a court finding of incompetence.

-54 Jason H. T. Karlawish et al., Identifying the Barriers and Challenges to Voting by Residents in Nursing Homes and Assisted Living Settings, J. Aging & Soc.
+&lt;sup>54 Jason H. T. Karlawish et al., Identifying the Barriers and Challenges to Voting by Residents in Nursing Homes and Assisted Living Settings, J. Aging & Soc.
 Pol'y, vol. 20 issue 1, at 65, 72 (2008).

-55 In 2008, VA adopted a policy of barring all voter registration drives at VA facilities, but has since narrowed that policy to permit state and local government officials and non-partisan groups to conduct voter registration efforts at VA facilities.
+&lt;sup>55 In 2008, VA adopted a policy of barring all voter registration drives at VA facilities, but has since narrowed that policy to permit state and local government officials and non-partisan groups to conduct voter registration efforts at VA facilities.